Intermittent Explosive Disorder: Symptoms and Mental Health Support

 Being at the receiving end of this type of explosive rage can be scary, and the risk factors can feel frightening for those who live with this condition.

-An individual diagnosed with intermittent explosive disorder can seek the support of a mental health professional to treat their condition, especially if the symptoms escalate to violent behavior and aggression like physical fights.
-If left untreated, intermittent explosive disorder can lead to physical or emotional danger.
+An individual diagnosed with intermittent explosive disorder can seek the support of a mental health professional to treat their condition, especially if the symptoms escalate to violent behavior and aggression, like physical fights.
+In psychiatric research, it is frequently reported that individuals who do not seek treatment may experience a lifetime prevalence of uncontrolled anger, leading to physical or emotional danger, and an increased risk of certain chronic health problems.

 As with many mental health conditions, learning about your symptoms and the treatments approved for your condition can be beneficial.